The Fourth Annual Healthy Cities Virtual Conference

 This keynote session will explore the evolving concept of a “healthy city,” defining its core principles and examining current progress, challenges, and opportunities for advancing health, equity, and sustainability in Canadian municipalities.

-1:00pm – 2:30pmSession 1: City Leader Round Table
+1:00pm – 2:30pmSession 1: City Leader Panel: Past, Present, Future of Healthy Cities in Canada

 This roundtable will bring together city leaders to reflect on progress since the Ottawa Charter of 1986, assess how municipalities are advancing Healthy Cities, and discuss future directions.

-2:45 pm- 3:45pmSession 2: Student Poster Session
+2:45 pm- 3:45pmSession 2: Student Abstract Session

-Day 2: Implementation Science – November 13th
+Day 2: Big three in Implementation Science – November 13th

 TimeAgenda

-12:00pm – 1:00pmSession 4: Equity in Action: Implementation Science for Systemic & Sustainable Change
+2:00 pm- 3:00pmSession 6: Equity in Action: Implementation Science for Systemic & Sustainable Change

 This session will explore how implementation science can be harnessed to confront structural barriers and drive systemic change, advancing equity and inclusion in the design and experience of city life.

-3:00pm-3:45pmSession 7: Closing remarks
+3:00pm-3:30pmSession 7: Closing remarks

 This session will offer reflections on the day’s discussions and explore the future direction of Healthy Cities, setting the stage for the next 25 years of urban health, equity, and sustainability.